 Sinclair will be one of 15 coaches to receive the honor this year.

-Ed Ellis has over 25 years of experience in the field and 21 years as a head strength and conditioning coach with stops at Georgia Tech, Wake Forest, Illinois State, Ole Miss and Arkansas in addition to UCF.
-He has been a master strength coach since 2003.
-Ellis has worked with teams that appeared in 12 bowl games.
+Ed Ellis has 29 years of experience in the field and 24 years as a head strength and conditioning coach with stops at Georgia Tech, Wake Forest, Illinois State, Ole Miss and Arkansas in addition to UCF.
+He has been a Master Strength Coach (MSCC) since 2003.
+Ellis has worked with teams that appeared in 13 bowl games.

 Ellis spent time in the same capacity at Georgia Tech from 2001-04.
 While head strength and conditioning coach at Wake Forest from 1994-2001, Ellis was named the 2000 Collegiate Strength and Conditioning Professional of the Year for the Atlantic Coast Conference by the National Strength and Conditioning Association.